mwilliamson/funk/doc/funk.rst

         Create a new :class:`~funk.Mock` tied to this context.

+    .. method:: sequence

+        Create a new sequence that can be used as an argument to :func:`~funk.call.Call.in_sequence`.

     .. method:: verify

         Verifies that all mocks created with this context have had their